CITYWIDE TEMPORARY TRAFFIC CONTROL

 The Permit Plan Review Section requires a first submittal meeting for all temporary traffic control, traffic signal, and geometric plan submittals.
 The meeting allows the plan check engineer to understand the project requirements, development layout and impact, and project timelines.

-Visit the Reference Library for links to Standards and Specifications, Sample Plans and Forms.
+Visit the Technical Reference Library for links to Standards and Specifications, Sample Plans and Forms.

 For questions regarding the processing of Traffic Lane Requirements for B-permit, you can contract LADOT staff at email@example.com